home - Electricity

 Fine marmorino is suitable for achieving a smooth polished surface with a glossy effect and a noticeable play of light and shade.

 The final effect also depends on the protective treatment.
 Flaxseed oil gives it the most natural look and is used as a finishing product.
-Polyurethane varnish gives the surface a stronger finish that is harder to scratch and has a more satin, closer to glossy finish.
-It is, of course, a non-slip surface, but sometimes special anti-slip treatments are used.
+The polyurethane varnish gives the surface a stronger finish that is harder to scratch and that has a more satin, closer to glossy finish.
+This is naturally a non-slip surface, but sometimes special anti-slip treatments are used.
 Cleaning is very easy.

 Shiny